pioneerspacesim/pioneer-developer-docs/design-document/hardpoint_design.md

 Computer modules are a special type of equipment item - they consume no equipment volume and are direct "upgrades" of the ship's capability.
 In return, they're mounted into a limited number of slots in the ship's computer, and consume a proportionate amount of system bandwidth.
 Ship computers are specified on a per-hull basis and provide a number of Small, Medium, and Large module slots.
 The ship's computer cannot be easily replaced without significant modification to the ship.

+## Cabin Slots

+Cabins are a special-case equipment item, consuming no "equipment space" volume but being assigned pre-planned slots by the ship designer.
+A cabin slot can hold several different types of "plugs": extra crew accommodations, passenger bays, workshop areas for in-flight repair of ship components, or even an "empty bay" item which has very low mass cost but no benefits of its own.
+Perhaps enterprising captains could even purchase "decoy" cabins which hide a smuggler's hold behind a seemingly-innocuous blank wall?

+The actual dimensions of a cabin slot may vary from ship to ship, but the volume allocated to a cabin slot should be approximately the same across all slots of the same size:

+- **S1**: 12.5m³
+- **S2**: 40.0m³
+- **S3**: 128m³
+- **S4**: 410m³
+- **S5**: 1320m³

 ## Hull Variants

 Ship hulls are associated with a set of metadata called a "hull configuration".
 That configuration defines hardpoints, internal slots, equipment space, cargo space, fuel tank size, and more.